Rift, what is that?

 ...and who are you?

 My name is Chris Fantana, and I started Rift in 2013 from a small room at home (well, a cupboard really) building amplifiers for friends and local musicians.
 It's grown from there, quite quickly infact.
 In 2017 I moved into my first commercial premises where I continue to build amplifiers to order, one at a time.
-I have occasional help from Dave, my apprentice, and that's it.

 I believe that guitar amplifiers are instruments themselves and the design, testing, and manufacturing of them should reflect that.

 Pop along to the SHOP page of the website, select your model, choose any options and add-ons, and then complete the checkout process.